How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for non-anonymous workers

-It is easy to extend the stopping rule \eqref{eq:stopping-rule-weighted} to more than two answers.
+\xhdr{Extension to multiple answers.} It is easy to extend the stopping rule \eqref{eq:stopping-rule-weighted} to more than two answers.
 Let $A$ and $B$ be the answers with the largest and second-largest weighted vote, respectively.
 The stopping rule is

 {\ensuremath{\mathtt{qty}}} {\ensuremath{\mathtt{good}}} {\ensuremath{\mathtt{average}}} {\ensuremath{\mathtt{bad}}}